In full offensive on China, Trump gambles on end-game

 Hua said that Trump seemed to want “to fight a new cold war.”
 But Hua doubted that the United States would enjoy the support of its allies, especially in Europe, which do not see China as the same type of threat as the former Soviet Union.

-And amid turbulence on Wall Street, China is expecting the US economy to see growing strains as negative effects emerge from Trump´s signature domestic policy of tax cuts, Hua said.
+And amid turbulence on Wall Street, China is expecting the United States economy to see growing strains as negative effects emerge from Trump’s signature domestic policy of tax cuts, Hua said.

 “China does believe that this dispute will last for some time.
 The United States wants to run a 100-meter race with China, but China wants a marathon with the United States,” he said.

-Tensions soared between the world´s two largest economies last month at the annual UN General Assembly session.
+Tensions soared between the world’s two largest economies last month at the annual United Nations General Assembly session.

-A closed-door meeting of foreign ministers from the five permanent members of the Security Council turned "icy" as US Secretary of State Mike Pompeo lashed out aggressively against China, whose foreign minister, Wang Yi, responded with similar intensity, according to a witness.
+A closed-door meeting of foreign ministers from the five permanent members of the Security Council turned “icy” as United States Secretary of State Mike Pompeo lashed out aggressively against China, whose foreign minister, Wang Yi, responded with similar intensity, according to a witness.

-Vice President Mike Pence a week later delivered a speech in which he took China to task and made the headline-grabbing claim, a month ahead of congressional elections, that Beijing was intervening in US politics, citing the Asian power´s purchase of newspaper advertisements and its imposition of counter tariffs in politically crucial states.
+Vice President Mike Pence a week later delivered a speech in which he took China to task and made the headline-grabbing claim, a month ahead of congressional elections, that Beijing was intervening in United States politics, citing the Asian power’s purchase of newspaper advertisements and its imposition of counter tariffs in politically crucial states.

 The two countries have still kept in contact on resolving the nuclear crisis with North Korea, a top priority for both powers, with Pompeo visiting Beijing after a stop in Pyongyang.